golioth/developer-training/website/docs/golioth-exploration/01-golioth-intro/_partials/install_nrf_connect.md

       you also need to [install the SEGGER J-Link tools](https://www.segger.com/downloads/jlink/#J-LinkSoftwareAndDocumentationPack)

-      **Mac M1/M2 Users:** Our testing found that you must use the `Universal Installer` version of the SEGGER tools
+      **Mac users with Apple Silicon:** Our testing found that you must use the `Universal Installer` version of the SEGGER tools with nRF Connect for Desktop.

 2. Launch nRF Connect for Desktop.
 From that application, install and open the Programmer.